Blendify/blender-manual/trunk/blender_docs/manual/compositing/types/color/alpha_over.rst

    Assembling a composite Image using AlphaOver.

-In this example, an image of a Toucan is superimposed on a wooden background.
+In this example, an image of a Cube is superimposed on a cliff background.
-Use the PreMultiply button, when the foreground image and background images have a combined Alpha thatis greater than 1.00; otherwise, you will see an unwanted halo effect.
+Use the PreMultiply button, when the foreground image and background images have a combined Alpha that is greater than 1.00; otherwise, you will see an unwanted halo effect.
 The resulting image is a composite of the two source images.